wessberg/scroll-behavior-polyfill/README.md

 This polyfill brings this new feature to all browsers.

 It is very efficient, tiny, and works with the latest browser technologies such as Shadow DOM.

+This polyfill also implements the extensions to the Element interface in the [CSSOM View Module](https://drafts.csswg.org/cssom-view/#dom-element-scrollto-options-options) such as `Element.prototype.scroll`, `Element.prototype.scrollTo`, `Element.protype.scrollBy`, and `Element.prototype.scrollIntoView`.

 ## Install